MoneseWilliams/PKI-Portfolio-Monese-Williams/labs/week-03/submissions/lab-04-certificate-misconfigurations/lab-04-certificate-misconfigurations.md

 ## Environment
 Document the environment used to complete the lab.

-- Operating System:
+- Operating System: macOS
-- Terminal Used:
+- Terminal Used: Terminal
-- OpenSSL Version (if applicable):
+- OpenSSL Version (if applicable): OpenSSL 3.6.0

 ---

 ## Steps Performed